matma/matma.github.io/_posts/2016-03-03-step-1-create-simple-http-server.markdown

  - on first terminal - `pulp run`
  - on second terminal - `curl :8080`

-And the result is - displaying *"Incoming request"* :smiley_cat:
+And the result is - displaying *"Incoming request"* :smiley_cat:.

 Main finding of the day:
  - (1) - call